Sugar shack 101: what to eat, do and know about sugaring off season in Montréal

 Interesting maple syrup facts and numbers

-Fun fact: Canada produces about 75% of the world’s pure maple syrup, and Québec alone makes over 86.8% of the country’s production (72% of the world's production).
-In 2022, Québec’s 13300 maple producers produced 211M pounds of maple syrup.
+Fun fact: Canada produces about 78% of the world’s 100% pure maple syrup, with Québec making about 92 % of the country’s production (78% of the world's production).
+In 2022, Québec’s 13000 maple producers delivered about 96 million kilograms of maple syrup.
 Maple syrup is local and renewable and almost half of Québec’s production is also organic.
-And we make the best maple syrup in the world that we export to over 60 countries.
+And we make the best maple syrup in the world that we export to over 70 countries.

 A little maple syrup history

 Let’s start with a little history lesson, shall we?
 Settlers observed indigenous peoples making maple sugar every spring for use as a high-caloric food that would get them through the tough winter months.
-With the help of their technology, the settlers improved on the primitive process of tapping maple trees and making crystallized maple sugar, which was the preferred method of conserving the precious sap (syrup was only introduced later).
+With the help of their technology, the settlers improved on the process of tapping maple trees and making crystallized maple sugar, which was the preferred method of conserving the precious sap (syrup was only introduced later).
 The sugar was then broken down into slices or blocks and melted or shaved directly over dishes.
-Nowadays, maple sap (also known as maple water) is collected and boiled down until it becomes syrup.
+Maple sugar was the traditional sweetener until 1875.
+Nowadays, maple sap (also known as maple water) is collected and boiled down until it turns into the syrup we all know and love.
 It is said that the first shacks were built in the 1860s and used to organise the first “sugar parties” for city dwellers who missed the country life and maple production.

 From pea soup to maple taffy, what to eat at a sugar shack